dragoscalin33/TaoziTree_Analysis/README_FINAL.md

 Yet in many yoga schools today, a strategic gap remains unaddressed:
 **the absence of a consistent, experienced educational leader.**

----

-## 📊 Data Insight: Tenure Drives Performance
+## Data Insight: Tenure Drives Performance

 The analysis reveals a direct relationship between teacher tenure and class success:

-- 🧘‍♀️ **Classes led by teachers with 7–12 months of experience generate up to 20% more revenue** compared to those led by newer instructors.
+- **Classes led by teachers with 7–12 months of experience generate up to 20% more revenue** compared to those led by newer instructors.
-- 🔄 The majority of current classes are led by teachers with under 3 months of tenure.
+- The majority of current classes are led by teachers with under 3 months of tenure.
-- ⚠️ This turnover and lack of structured development lead to inconsistent student experience and prevent classes from reaching their full potential.
+- This turnover and lack of structured development lead to inconsistent student experience and prevent classes from reaching their full potential.

----

-## 🧭 Strategic Gap: No School Without a Master
+## Strategic Gap: No School Without a Master

 Yoga is not just a fitness trend — it's a path, a lineage, a living tradition.
-And like any tradition, it needs a **guide**, a **Maestro** — someone with wisdom, experience, and vision.
+And like any tradition, it needs a **guide**, a **Master** — someone with wisdom, experience, and vision.

 ### The absence of a seasoned pedagogical leader results in:
 - Fragmented class quality.
 - Lack of accountability and feedback for junior teachers.
 - Missed opportunities for student transformation and school reputation growth.

----

-## 🛠️ What a Pedagogical Director Can Build
+## What a Pedagogical Director Can Build

 A dedicated Director of Training and Teaching Quality can:
 - **Design structured training pathways** for teachers, based on real data and lived practice.